SlowPotato/Aimmy-GPU-ENABLE-Tutorial/README.md

 --------------------------------------------------------------------------------------------------------

-!!NOTE: The higher the batch the more GPU_Mem you will consume, therefore gameplays will be cut to 30FPS rendering gameplay unplayable so recommend no gampeplays while training!!
+!!NOTE: The higher the batch the more GPU_Mem you will consume, therefore gameplays will be cut to 30FPS rendering gameplay unplayable so recommend no gameplays while training!!

 Once that starts you should get GPU_Mem usage as such.